Subaru-PFS/drp_1d/pylibamazed/doc/source/algorithms/powerLaw.rst

 * The total number of samples is too low : coefficient are forced to zero, and a warning is issued.
 * One of either sides of lambda cut does not have enough samples:
-    - The coefficients are calculated using the side with enough samples
+    - The coefficients are calculated using the side with enough samples: we use a simple least square fitting method.
     - They are extended to the side with too little samples before chi2 calculation